-When I was a child whenever words failed me, I would refer to some sort of nebulous idea or object as “It” which would always prompt my Mother to say, “What is an it?”
+When I was a child and words failed me, I would refer to a nebulous idea or object as “It”, which would always prompt my Mother to say, “What is an it?”

-As I’ve gotten older I’ve come to the conclusion that my Mom was onto something.
+As I’ve gotten older I’ve come to the conclusion that my Momma was onto something.

-“It” is truly without shape or form and it has been both the bane of my existence and a source of inspiration at different points of my life.
+“It” is truly without shape or form and it has been both the bane of my existence and a source of inspiration.

 I woke up early this morning, because “It” started to make inroads into my sacred realm of sleep.

-I rubbed my face and wallowed in the despair of “It” before I came to realization that I should try to ride away from “It”, possibly this would enable me to find the clarity that I so desperately needed to make me whole.
+I rubbed my face and wallowed in the despair of “It” before coming to the realization that I should try to ride away from “It”, as this would enable me to find the clarity that I so desperately needed.